 Take some time to think about your short- and long-term career and personal goals.
 Consider how these goals can inform your objectives in attending the conference.
 Plan to attend sessions that address your immediate professional needs, but also make time for sessions that will broaden your perspective of the field.

 If your objective is to…

-Learn about the latest innovations and professional development trends, focus on the sessions and posters related to your interests, and visit the NAFSA Bookstore for latest resources and publications.
+Learn about the latest innovations and professional development trends, focus on the sessions and posters related to your interests, and visit the NAFSA Bookstore for the latest resources and publications.

 Plan Your Conference Schedule

 Sessions, workshops, and poster descriptions are available via the online planner.
 You can search for conference sessions by day, knowledge community, presenter, or other focus area.
 Log in using your conference registration credentials to build your schedule, view the attendee lists, and use the networking features.